A busy downtown main street in the morning sun, pedestrians crossing in front of a marble-and-glass government building flying an American flag.

 The reason DOGE failed to lower the topline deficit is structural: federal civilian payroll is roughly 8% of total spending.
 Cato estimated that even a 10% workforce cut yields only ~$40 billion annually against a $7.6 trillion budget.
 The federal government is, ultimately, an entitlement-and-interest-payment machine, and you cannot fix that with workforce reductions alone.

 Local government does not have that excuse.
 There is no Social Security at the county level.
 There is no Medicare line-item.
 Local government spending is overwhelmingly personnel and personnel-driven contracts — exactly the categories where AI-augmented productivity gains are real and immediate.
-If a 9% federal workforce contraction is achievable in 10 months at the federal scale, a comparable or greater reduction is achievable at the county and municipal level — and the savings translate dollar-for-dollar to the property-tax-paying public.
+If a 9% federal workforce contraction is achievable in 10 months, a comparable or greater reduction is achievable county by county and city by city.
+There, the savings translate dollar-for-dollar to the property-tax-paying public.

 The Lag-Lead Pattern: A Historical Pathology